sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 Tyk treats the *listen path* configured in the API definition as a regex, allowing advanced users to perform complex listen path matching by setting a regex in the API definition.

-The [strict routes]({{< ref "tyk-oss-gateway/configuration#http_server_optionsenable_strict_routes" >}}) option in the Tyk Gateway configuration is provided to avoid nearest-neighbour requests on overlapping routes.
+The [TYK_GW_HTTPSERVEROPTIONS_ENABLESTRICTROUTES]({{< ref "tyk-oss-gateway/configuration#http_server_optionsenable_strict_routes" >}}) option in the Tyk Gateway configuration is provided to avoid nearest-neighbour requests on overlapping routes.
 If this is set to `true` then Tyk will perform an exact match of the request against the configured *listen path* including the trailing `/` used to mark the end of the *listen path*.
 For example:
 - with strict routes enabled, an API with *listen path* set to `/app` will match requests to `/app`, `/app/` and `/app/*` but will not match `/app1/*` or `/apple/`
 - without strict routes, all of the above requests would match to the API with *listen path* set to `/app`